geoaigroup/GEOAI-ECRS2023/Empirical Study of PEFT techniques for Winter Wheat Segmentation/README.md

 Paper: [arXiv](https://arxiv.org/pdf/2310.01825v1.pdf)

 ## Overview
-Our research focuses on the use of Parameter Efficient Fine Tuning (PEFT) for the fine tune the TSViT model to the .
+Our research focuses on the use of Parameter Efficient Fine Tuning (PEFT) for the fine tune the TSViT model.
 This repository contains the code and resources used to reproduce the results presented in our paper.

 ## Key Features